jpmelos/migreat/README.md

     --rollback
 ```

+This will:

-This will run the migrations as user with ID 42, run migrations only up to migration `2020-01-01-01`, it will run the function `yourapp.db.atomic` with no arguments and expect a DBAPI cursor (see tests for an example), and will do it backwards, rolling back all migrations up to `2020-01-01-01`.
+- Run the migrations as user with ID 42;
+- Run migrations rolling them back, only back up to migration `2020-01-01-01`;
+- Run the function `yourapp.db.atomic` with no arguments expecting it to return a DBAPI cursor (see tests for an example).

 `migreat` allows you to constrain the user ID to real user IDs you might have in some table in your database.
 To enable it: